brunorijsman/rift-python/doc/command-line-interface.md

 It reports several tables:

- * The Same Level Nodes table reports which other nodes at the same level this node is aware of.
+ * The **Same Level Nodes** table reports which other nodes at the same level this node is aware of.
    It also reports which north-bound and south-bound adjacencies those nodes have.
 And finally it reports which south-bound adjacencies those nodes are missing as compared to this node.
    A missing south-bound adjacency triggers positive disaggregation.

+ * The **Partially Connected Interfaces** table reports which interfaces are partially connected (i.e. the neighbor is not connected to the full set of same-level nodes) and which nodes they are missing connectivity to.

+ * The **Positive Disaggregation TIEs** table report all positive disaggregation TIEs, both received ones and originated ones.

+ * The **Negative Disaggregation TIEs** table report all negative disaggregation TIEs, both received ones and originated ones.

 <!-- OUTPUT-START: agg_101> show disaggregation -->
 <pre>